JimberSoftware/docs/devices/niacs/niacs.md

 ![create_niac.png](/create_niac.png ':size=600x')

-You can choose a hostname.
-The initial selected primary group is 'Servers' and 'Secure mode' is selected.
-Both can be changed.
+You can choose a hostname and it must be a lowercase string.

 > [!WARNING]
 > A device that is connected to a NIAC will not be able to reach the internet unless "Allow WAN" is enabled for the NIAC.